 The automotive industry continues to evolve and transform as industry players adapt to changing automotive ownership preferences and new technological developments such as Autonomous Vehicles ( AVs) and alternative drive systems.
 These changes will have the most significant effect on how people build and even drive cars.

 Self-driving cars refer to AI-driven vehicles which do not require a human driver to operate.
 These cars are currently being tested on roads with real passengers, though they are not as common today as AI enthusiasts would have liked.
 An increasing number of IoT sensors are included in the automotive design to enable drivers to monitor critical parameters of the vehicle's location and performance.
-Sensors will also help gauge the driver’s behavior and road safety sense.
+Sensors technology will also help gauge the driver’s behavior and road safety sense.

 Today, manufacturers have more distribution channels with digitalization.
 They are increasingly deploying performance metrics on their websites.
 For instance, Mercedes and BMW added visual and info-graphics from making to placing cars in the showroom.
 Manufacturers are using virtual reality for digital promotion.
 Malls in Dubai and Singapore where Ferrari pre-booked cars by giving potential customers a virtual reality backed ride of the new vehicle- translated to prebooking.